HL7/davinci-crd/input/pagecontent/hooks.md

 #### CDS Hooks
-Each CDS Hook corresponds to a point in the workflow/business process within a CRD Client system (e.g., EMR) where a specific type of decision support is relevant.
+Each CDS Hook corresponds to a point in the workflow/business process within a CRD Client system (e.g. EMR) where a specific type of decision support is relevant.
 For example, the `order-select` hook **SHOULD** fire whenever a user of a CRD Client creates a new order or referral.
 In many CRD Clients, the same hook might fire in multiple different workflows.
 (For example, an EMR might have different screens for ordering regular medications vs. vaccinations vs. chemotherapy, not to mention distinct screens for lab orders, imaging orders and referrals.
 An order-select hook might be initiated from any or all these screens / workflows.)

 Within this implementation guide, CDS Hooks are used by CRD Clients to perform coverage requirements discovery from CRD Services used by  patients' payers.
 Five hooks are identified that cover the main situations where coverage requirements discovery is likely to be needed: [appointment-book](#appointment-book), [encounter-start](#encounter-start), [encounter-discharge](#encounter-discharge), [order-select](#order-select), and [order-sign](#order-sign).
 Payers and respective CRD Services will vary between patients.
 CRD Clients conforming to this implementation guide **SHALL** be able to determine the correct payer CRD Service to use for each request.